EOEPCA/resource-discovery/docs/index.md

 - **Transactional support**: all discovery APIs provide the ability to create, replace, update and delete resources
 - **Federation support**: all discovery APIs provide the ability to search for resources from other platforms at runtime
 - **Notification support**: all discovery APIs provide the ability to send event driven notifications upon updates to their underlying metadata repositories, as well as subscription to events from other components (e.g., registration of metadata from an output of a processing job)
-- **Integration with authentication and authorization**: all discovery APIs integrates with Identify and Access Management (IAM) servvices to secure protected resources.
+- **Integration with authentication and authorization**: all discovery APIs integrates with Identify and Access Management (IAM) services to secure protected resources.
-- **Administration User Interface**: TODO
+- **Administration User Interface**: Web-enabled UI providing administrative access to the capabilities of the Resource Discovery Building Block

 ## Capabilities